The Lives of John Lennon

 author Albert Goldman.
-The book is a product of several years of research and hundreds of interviews with Lennon's friends, acquaintances, servants and musicians.
-Notwithstanding, it is best known for its criticism and generally negative representation of the personal lives of Lennon and his wife, Yoko Ono.
+The book is a product of several years of research and hundreds of interviews with Lennon's friends, acquaintances, servants, and musicians.
+It is best known for its criticism and generally negative representation of the personal lives of Lennon and his wife, Yoko Ono.

+Upon its release, the book received negative attention from critics, and was largely dismissed by those who knew Lennon.

 Lennon in the work

 When first published in 1988, The Lives of John Lennon was controversial because of its portrayal of Lennon in a highly critical light.
 Lennon was presented in the book as a talented but deeply flawed man who manipulated people and relationships throughout his life, flinging them aside when they were no longer useful to him.
-Goldman also suggested that Lennon was an anti-Semite and a heavy drug-user and that he was dyslexic and schizophrenic.
+Goldman, who was Jewish, also suggested that Lennon was an anti-Semite, that he was a heavy drug user, and that he was dyslexic and schizophrenic.

 Sexuality

-The author even went into detail about the long-rumored homosexual affair between Lennon and The Beatles' manager Brian Epstein (previously discussed in both Pete Shotton’s Lennon in My Life and Peter Brown's The Love You Make), as well as alleging a number of liaisons by Lennon with other men, including a claim that he solicited underage male prostitutes in Thailand.
+The book goes into detail about the long-rumoured homosexual affair between Lennon and The Beatles' manager Brian Epstein (previously discussed in both Pete Shotton’s Lennon in My Life and Peter Brown's The Love You Make), as well as alleging several liaisons by Lennon with other men, including a claim that he solicited underage male prostitutes in Thailand.
 This latter assertion greatly angered Yoko Ono and Paul McCartney.
 The book was criticized by Lennon fans for allegedly containing much unsubstantiated conjecture, and tending to present worst-case scenarios when doing so.

-Concerning Lennon's supposed bisexuality, Ono said in a 1981 interview that she told Lennon—although it's unclear whether or not she was just teasing him—that he was a "closet fag" because he used to tell Yoko he liked her because she looked "like a bloke in drag".
-Of the affair Goldman alleges between Lennon and Epstein, Lennon said in his 1980 Playboy interview that their relationship "was almost a love affair, but not quite.
-It was never consummated."

 Violence

-According to accounts in Goldman's book, Lennon felt guilty over having attacked a sailor he met during the Beatles' time in Hamburg, and also over the sudden death of bandmate Stuart Sutcliffe, whose sister, Pauline, later falsely accused Lennon of murdering.
+According to accounts in Goldman's book, Lennon felt guilty over having attacked a sailor he met during the Beatles' time in Hamburg, and also over the sudden death of bandmate Stuart Sutcliffe, whose sister, Pauline, later falsely accused Lennon of murdering him.
 Goldman also presents a story from an Ono assistant that Ono's 1968 miscarriage was triggered by a beating from Lennon.
 Other primary sources also support Goldman's claims about Lennon's tendency toward violence, a tendency Lennon himself owned up to in a Playboy interview.